Tucson history spans tens of thousands of years

 Tucson's other early mission- Mission Santa Catalina de Cuitakbagu.
-Somewhere near the the Cañada del Oro, north of Tucson, Arizona, there may have neem another early Jesuit mission called the “Mission of Santa Catalina.”
+Somewhere near the the Cañada del Oro, north of Tucson, Arizona, there may have beem another early Jesuit mission called the “Mission of Santa Catalina (Catarina).”
 There is a legend of a lost mission in the Santa Catalina mountains that was destroyed by Apache Indians.
-An article from 1880 in the Arizona Weekly Star describes "gold mines were situated in these mountains and there was a place called Nueva Mia Ciudad, having a monster church with a number of golden bells that used to summon the laborers from the fields and mines, and a short distance from the the city which was situated on a plateau, was a mountain that had a mine of such fabulous richness that the miners used to cut the gold out with a 'hatchta.'

 Just below Mt.
 Lemmon lies one of the great stories of the search for gold in the mountains- the lost city and the lost Iron Door mine.

-Explore the historical records that account for that thousands of pounds of gold and gold in quartz that has been extracted from the Catalina mountains.
-Read about Arizona's Gold Rush.
+Explore the historical records that account for that thousands of pounds of gold, silver and gold-in-quartz that has been extracted from the Santa Catalina Mountains.

 The Santa Catalina Mountains became valued for its copper and other precious metals in the late 1800s through the mid 1940s.
 This period of mining brought thousands of people to live and work throughout the Catalina Mountains from Mt.
 Lemmon to Oracle.
 Such notables as W.F.
 "Buffalo Bill" Cody owned extensive mining claims in the back hills.